Heavy Metal Art Show On Display at Darwin Visual Arts

 “Heavy Metal” is about the intersection of urban living clashing with the bush, the expended machine age is dumped on the urban fringe where the two meet and chaos is the outcome or some would say urban hell.
 Car parts, metal machinery, the industrial revolution found in the bush, dumped, burnt and now reinvented into machine art.
 All components are found or scavenged nothing is new.
 Steel products that were made for car parts or machinery are now just lying in the bush.
 With these works James reinstates some of the value into the workmanship that went into these creations.

 Exhition details go to DVA

 First task fix the sledgehammer, welded a new handle on and steel grinded to remove rust.
-Most remote towns have allot of steel and old car parts that can be used to make usefull things.
-Welding is one of the best skills to learn as you can do so much whether its maintiaining yards, gates or fixing tools or being creative and making scultures.
+Most remote towns have allot of steel and old car parts that can be used to make useful things.
+Welding is one of the best skills to learn as you can do so much whether its maintaining yards, gates or fixing tools or being creative and making sculptures.

 Train Safe NT can travel to remote Indigenous communities in the Northern Territory and run welding courses for the shire council or ranger groups or CDP groups.
 The training is very useful as you can learn how to use a mig and arc welder so you can fix steel structures or make things that you need for your job.
 The last group make bush BBQs that are simple and strong these are great for an open fire, you just place the BBQ over the fire and feed the logs in.
 100% recycled steel not one (1) bit of new steel was used.
 Learn about a welding course